As aviation spreads its wings, reliability, cost-efficiency, and safety have become

-This blog focuses on the vital concepts on aircraft health monitoring, its impact on predictive maintenance, with a business case study and a few challenges.
+This blog focuses on the vital concepts on aircraft health monitoring, its impact

 But first, let us understand…